devsoc-unsw/circles/README.md

 - Term planner:
     - An intuitive drag and drop interface
     - Validates your progression to make sure you've met the requirements for future courses
-    - Allows you to generate a savable and sharable image of your plan
+    - Allows you to generate a saveable and sharable image of your plan

-### Future
+### Future Plans

-this project is rapidly expanding and our roadmap includes features such as:
+This project is rapidly expanding and our roadmap includes features such as:

 - Progression checker: (NEW PAGE!)
     - Lets you understand which requirements you have met and which you still need to complete